 Policy 6-10.9 Conduct regular evacuation trainings with single-access community HOAs and residents; encourage residents in single-access communities to maintain emergency supplies for at least 3 days.

-Policy 6-10.10 Develop trainings for unemployed, seniors, young children, and individuals with physical disabilities that incorporate identified accessible alternatives compared to standard trainings.
+Policy 6-10.10 Develop customized evacuation trainings for seniors, household with young children, and households that include people with mental and physical disabilities.

 Evacuation Preparedness

+The City will develop plans and procedures to increase the readiness of residents, facilities, and infrastructure in the event of an evacuation.
+Evacuation plans will encompass the range of potential natural disasters that are expected to impact the City of Claremont.
+The City will additionally enforce building codes and ordinances ensuring facility preparedness for anticipated evacuation needs.

-Goal 6-10 Strive to maintain the highest level of emergency preparedness for natural and human-caused disasters and threats.
+Goal 6-11 Strive to maintain the highest level of evacuation preparedness for natural and human caused disasters and threats.